-Psilocybe caerulescens, commonly called the “landslide mushroom” or “derrumbes”, meaning “collapse” in Spanish, is a bluish bruising psychedelic fungus that has the tendency to grow on disturbed or cultivated grounds.
-With its silvery-blue metallic glow, this very expressive specie undergoes considerable variation in cap color and shapes and can grow to impressive sizes.
+Psilocybe caerulescens, commonly called the “landslide mushroom” or “derrumbes”, meaning “collapse” in Spanish, is a bluish bruising magic mushroom that has the tendency to grow on disturbed or cultivated grounds.
+With its silvery-blue metallic glow, P. caerulescens has a very expressive stature and its cap undergoes considerable variation in coloration and shapes.

 Alongside Psilocybe aztecorum, P. caerulescens is believed to be one of the probable candidates reported in the manuscripts of Spanish explorer Bernardino de Sahagún when referring to teonanacatl or the “flesh of the gods” by the Aztecs.
 Along with its entheogenic qualities, it is also a medicinal fungus that is said to have anti-viral properties.